Gemba/skyscraper/docs/PATHHANDLING.md

-If you define a relative path Gamelist folder either via `-g` or via `gameListFolder=` (INI-file) and are using a frontend for EmulationStation (or any other frontend, which is _not_ Pegasus) then the configuration for input folder _must_ be provided absolute and can not be relative.
+If you define a relative path Gamelist folder either via `-g` or via `gameListFolder=` (INI-file) and are using a frontend for EmulationStation (or any other frontend, which is _neither_ Pegasus _nor_ Batocera) then the configuration for input folder _must_ be provided absolute and can not be relative.
 In turn, the media folder, if it is a relative path, is then assumed to be relative to the input folder.

-However, if you selected the Pegasus frontend then the input folder may be relative.
+However, if you selected the Pegasus or Batocera frontend then the input folder may be relative.
 The input folder and media folder, when relative, are then interpreted by Skyscraper to be relative to the game list folder.